Dzerzhinskaya Line: Rolling stock

-Two four-carriage 81-717/714 shuttles are assigned to the line.
+Two four-car 81-717/714 shuttles are assigned to the line.

 Recent developments and future plans

-Although the extension to Beryozovaya Roshcha was significant enough to end the shuttle regime on the line, the station was opened with only one tunnel complete.
-The completion of the second one, originally intended for mid-2006, but offset to 2007 finally allowed for a standard regime to begin.
-The line was expanded eastwards to Zolotaya Niva in 2010; and further expansion is planned to Dovatora and Volochaevskaya.
+Although the extension to Beryozovaya Roshcha was significant enough to end the shuttle service on the line, the station was opened with only one tunnel complete.
+The completion of the second one, originally intended for mid-2006, but delayed to 2007 finally allowed for a standard service to begin.
+The line was extended eastwards to Zolotaya Niva in 2010; and a further extension is planned to Dovatora and Volochaevskaya.